alloba/book-of-hours-notes/people/Dr Serena Blackwood.md

 ## Description
 Dr Serena Blackwood

 One-time Librarian of Hush House, one-time Librarian of the Invisible Serapeum in Alexandria, and currently... what, exactly?
-Serena is close-mouthed, but I know that she has worked with the St Rhonwen Trust.
+Serena is close-mouthed, but I know that she has worked with the [[St Rhonwen's Trust]].
-## Sources
+## Info

+Not a great amount of detail is known about her through records, although she is known to have assisted [[Christopher Illopoly]] by preparing him a space at Hush House, as well as [[George Collers]] with his clock project.
+Although, she perhaps came to regret dealing with the latter.